rmsk2/moreorless/readme.md

 When a RAM expansion cartridge is present the memory available to `Moreorless` is increased to 640 KB.

 # Remarks

+## Viewing SuperBASIC programs

+SuperBASIC can cope with either LF or CR as a line ending character and CR seems to be the default.
+So if you can not load a SuperBASIC program into `moreorless` try to switch to the CR line ending at program start.

+SuperBASICs `list` command performs pretty printing when showing a program.
+I.e. it for instance automatically indents certain parts of the program and does syntax highlighting. `moreorless` will not perform any pretty printing when showing a BASIC program.
+On the other hand it allows you to look at the program in a much more comfortable and you can search in the program's text.

+## General

 As the data structure which represents the file contents in memory is dynamic this could become a native text editor for the Foenix 256 line of computers.
 But as Foenix retro systems has announced that the F256K